Blendify/blender-manual/blender_docs/manual/render/eevee/shadows.rst

 These special kind of shadow maps are used by Sun lights.
 This is because they can shadow large scenes by distributing multiple shadow maps over the frustum range.
 Each cascade covers a different portion of the view frustum.
-Do note that cascade shadow map are always updated because they are view dependent.
+Do note that cascade shadow maps are always updated because they are view dependent.
 This means they have a high performance impact.

 Count
-   Number of cascade to use.
+   Number of cascades to use.
 More cascade means better precision but slower update.

 Fade
    Fade transition area between two cascades.